pythonquick/innernet-blog/content/posts/ember/ember-in-2018.md

 As mentioned earlier, there have been many occasions where I found the Ember Community Slack to be very valuable - finding the right answers to my questions within minutes.
-There are very valuable nuggets of content in the various Ember Slack channels, but unfortunately all that content is not discoverable if it resides in Slack.
+There are very valuable nuggets of content in the various Ember Slack channels, but unfortunately all that content is not discoverable via web search if it resides in Slack.

 There is also the [Ember Disuss forum](https://discuss.emberjs.com/) which is